FRC830/cpp-practice/26_logical_operators/problem.md

 The AND operator will test to see if two conditions are met.
 We can use this operator to shorten our code.

     ```cpp
-    int age = 18;
+    int age = 20;
     bool license = true;
     if(age > 18 && license == true){
         cout << "I can drive!" << endl;
     }

+    // The code above will print out "I can drive!"
     ```

+The OR operator will test to see one or both of two conditions are met.
+For example:

+    ```cpp

+    bool choresExist = true;
+    bool isRaining = false;
+    if(choresExist || isRaining) //Booleans can be tested without a == operator
+    {
+        cout << "This is just the Human Condition" << endl;
+    }

+    // The program will print out the statement because one of the conditions (choresExist) is true.

+    ```

-Create code that will test to see if a person is under the age of 18 and can play an instrument.
+Create code in `main()` that will test to see if a person is under the age of 18 and can play an instrument.
 If this is true, have it cout "I am a student".